-Judith Hauser, Chairperson
+Judith Hauser, Treasurer

 Judith is a CPA and the CFO of a corporate event production business serving Fortune 500 companies world-wide.
 She has served on local boards throughout the community including Catskill Ballet Theatre, Rondout Valley Little League and Diana’s Cat Shelter.
 Judith is a member of the Rondout Valley Business Association.
 Along with her husband, Peter, she was instrumental in bringing back musical theater to Rondout Valley High School.
 Judith joined the Rondout Valley Education Foundation because she has a passion for bringing amazing educational experiences, whether in the arts, sciences, community engagement or sports, to the students in her community.
 Judith was elected Chair in October 2018.

 Maggie Colan, Emeritus Director, Vice-Chairperson